We all know that running a nonprofit requires fundraising, but how do you plan a fundraiser?

 So to reiterate, combine these SMART elements into a can’t-miss goal when you plan a fundraiser.

 Okay – you’ve set your goal!
-You know how much you want to raise, you feel great that your fundraiser is a great way to represent your nonprofit, and you’re ready to go!
+You know how much you want to raise, you feel good that your fundraiser is a great way to represent your nonprofit, and you’re ready to go!

 But wait – slow down, skipper!